langurmonkey/website-source/content/blog/2025/google-unkills-jpegxl.md

 > "If you are browsing this page around 2023, chances are that your browser supports AVIF but does not support JPEG XL."

 Well, here we are at the end of 2025, and this very sentence still holds true.
-Unless you are one of the 17% of users using Safari[^3], or are adventurous enough to use a niche browser like [Thorium](https://thorium.rocks) or [LibreWolf](https://librewolf.net/), chances are you see the AVIF banner in green and the JPEG XL image in black/red.
+Unless you are one of the 17% of users using Safari[^3], or are adventurous enough to use a niche browser like [Thorium](https://thorium.rocks), [LibreWolf](https://librewolf.net/) or the newer [Zen Browser](https://zen-browser.app), chances are you see the AVIF banner in green and the JPEG XL image in black/red.

 The good news is, this will change soon.
 In a dramatic turn of events, the Chromium team has reversed its `Obsolete` tag, and has decided to support the format in Blink (the engine behind Chrome/Chromium/Edge).
 Given Chrome's position in the browser market share, I predict the format will become a *de factor* standard for images in the near future.